ycvnweb/refine/v4-roadmap/feat-removing-router-provider.md

 ## Caveats

 We need to figure out a way to handle redirect logics present in `@pankod/refine-core` also we need to find a way to make buttons like <ShowButton />, <CreateButton /> etc. work without `routerProvider` or a smaller version of `routerProvider` which only provides redirect logic.
-We might use an interface for router provider like `{ push, replace, back, parse }` and let users implement it themselves.
+We might use an interface for router provider like `{ go?, back?, parse? }` and let users implement it themselves.

 There might be a need of an additional function to update url params in the router provider, in some cases users may want to use `syncWithLocation` feature but their router might have an alternative way to update the url params.